henrikedin/mongo/src/mongo/logv2/README.md

 ### User defined types

 To make a user defined type loggable it needs a serialization member function that the log system can bind to.
+At a minimum a type needs a stringification function.
+This would be used to produce text output and used as a fallback for JSON output.

+In order to offer more its string representation in JSON, a type would need to supply a  structured serialization function.

-The system will bind a stringification function and optionally a function for structured serialization.
-Structured serialization is optional but recommended to make available but recommended as output will be output.
-The system binds the two serialization functions by looking for member functions in the following priority order (as a last resort a non-member function is considered):
+The system will bind a stringification function and optionally a structured serialization function.
+The system binds to the serialization functions by looking for functions in the following priority order:

 ##### Structured serialization function signatures

+Member functions:

 1. `void serialize(BSONObjBuilder*) const`
 2. `BSONObj toBSON() const`
 3. `BSONArray toBSONArray() const`

+Non-member functions:

 4. `toBSON(const T& val)` (non-member function)

 ##### Stringification function signatures

+Member functions:

 1. `void serialize(fmt::memory_buffer&) const`
 2. `std::string toString() const`

+Non-member functions:

 3. `toString(const T& val)` (non-member function)

-Stringification is required because there is a text log output format.

-Enums will try and bind a `toString(const T& val)` non-member function to log enum values as string.
-If that is not available the enum will be logged as their underlying integral type.
+Enums will only try to bind a `toString(const T& val)` non-member function.
+If one is not available the enum value will be logged as its underlying integral type.

 *NOTE: No `operator<<` overload is used even if available*